Students can complete a major in IDEAS in two years, making it an excellent

 Focuses on methods of making connections in which students will have the opportunity to engage in relevant interdisciplinary inquiry and practice.
 Course Information: Satisfactory/Unsatisfactory grading only.
 Field work required.
 Prerequisite(s): Open only to freshmen.

-ISA 110.
+IDEA 110.
 Creativity and Innovation in Design and Arts.
 4 hours.

 Provides knowledge of the issues and factors that motivate, influence, and materialize creativity and innovation in design and arts disciplines.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Laboratory.
 Creative Arts course.

-ISA 120.
+IDEA 120.
 Digital Practices in Design and Arts.
 4 hours.

 Introduction to key ideas and fundamentals of computing in contemporary digital practices in design and the arts disciplines.
 Class will expose students to exciting practitioners in the field.
 Extensive computer use required.
 Course Information: Extensive computer use required.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Laboratory.